jxmot/github-label-manager/README.md

 Now that I had my mock-up I could begin finalizing how the application was going to operate.
 It was also an opportunity at this point to make additional adjustments to the GUI.

 But before I started on *operations* I had to come up with some *rules*.
-These rules help define some of the operations and their associated *indicators*.
+These rules help define some of the operations and their associated indicators.
 Here are some examples -

 * Repository lists will be saved automatically and reused during run-time rather than reacquire the list from GitHub.
 * When a repository's label list is read it is saved(*backed up*) automatically *with a time stamped file name*.